phphd/exceptional-matcher/README.md

 }
 ```

-In this example, we use `ExceptionMapper` to relate the exception to some property of the `$message`, which results in
+In this example, we use `ExceptionMapper` to relate the caught exception to some property of the `$message`,
-`ConstraintViolationListInterface` that is used specifically to the logic of application.
+producing `ConstraintViolationListInterface` that can be used however you want to.

 ### How is this different from the standard validation? ⚖️